-The JDisc Container is the home of all application specific plug-ins in Vespa.
+The Vespa Container (also known as QRS) is the home of all application specific plug-ins in Vespa.
 It can also be used to build standalone server applications, but in Vespa it is the basis of the search container and document processing.
 As the Search Container, it handles all incoming queries, and returns results.
 As the Document Processor Container, all documents fed passes through it.
 In both cases, this allows plug-ins to process or modify all queries, results and documents globally.

 The plug-ins in a container may be a general component, just using the OSGi integration of the container to deploy arbitrary application specific components, or it may be one of the types of components defined by Vespa itself.
 The plug-ins used by Vespa are searchers, document processors (docprocs), handlers and renderers.
 Searchers are result and query processors.
 Document processors transform or analyse all documents fed to Vespa.
 Handlers are used to handle user requests which should not be processed directly by any searcher, e.g. building web services which then generate searches.
-Renderers are used to render result pages when responding to a request; renderers supersede templates which were used in earlier versions of Vespa.
+Renderers are used to render result pages when responding to a request.

 Searchers and document processors are executed in chains.
 A query is passed from searcher to searcher in a chain.
 The searchers are executed in a synchronous fashion, each taking ownership of the query passed to them.
 Searcher order is in other words execution order, a searcher which is before some other searchers, gets the query before these searchers.
 Since the result is returned through the same chain, a searcher early in the chain, will be late to access the result.
 Document processor chains do not return any kind of results, they only pass on the processed documents to the next component.

 All kinds of components are usually deployed as OSGi bundles in the Vespa application package.

 When a new version of the application is deployed, a new instance of the plugin is created.
 There is a period of time during which the new and old version of the plugin run concurrently.